isaiahjon3s/powerline-writer-discord-bot/README.md

 # Discord Power Writing Bot

-A Discord bot that converts text into emoji art using custom emoji patterns.
+A Discord bot that converts text into powerline using custom emoji patterns.
 The bot reads letter patterns from a JSON file and converts them into Discord emoji messages.

 ## Features

-- Convert text to emoji art using custom emoji patterns
+- Convert text to powerline emoji
-- Support for multiple characters
+-
-- Automatic message splitting for long text
-- Show available emojis for specific letters

 ## Setup

 1. Clone the repository